This browser is not actively supported anymore. For the best passle experience, we strongly recommend you upgrade your browser.

 5. Big and unusual transactions

-While businesses might naturally expect HMRC to ask for more information about, particularly large or unusual transactions, and sometimes go on to challenge them, in our experience that is happening more often even where the transaction in question was proactively raised with HMRC before the tax return was filed.
+While businesses might naturally expect HMRC to ask for more information about, particularly large or unusual transactions, and sometimes go on to challenge them, that seems to be happening more often, even where the transaction in question was proactively raised with HMRC before the tax return was filed.

 6. Effective tax rate planning